Skip to content

 To help you find the right fit, we’ve compiled a 2026 guide to the best nursing schools in the U.S.

-We selected the best nursing schools of 2026 using the latest data from the U.S. Department of Education, along with verified reviews from students and alumni.
+We selected the best nursing schools of 2026 using the latest data from the U.S. Department of Education, the U.S. News & World Report 2026 Best Colleges BSN rankings, and verified reviews from students and alumni.

-To qualify, each school had to confer at least one bachelor’s degree and five or more total nursing awards annually.
+To qualify, each school had to confer at least one bachelor’s degree and have bachelor’s-level accreditation by either the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).

 We also factored in NCLEX pass rates, return on investment, academic quality, student outcomes, and campus experience.